zyedidia/eget/DOCS.md

 prebuilt zip file names will always allow Eget to auto-detect correctly, although Eget will often auto-detect correctly for other names as well.

+## Verify

+During verification, Eget will attempt to verify the checksum of the downloaded asset.
+If the user has provided a checksum, or asked Eget to simply print the checksum, it will do so.
+Otherwise it may do auto-detection.
+If it is downloading an asset called `xxx`, and there is another asset called `xxx.sha256` or `xxx.sha256sum`, Eget will automatically verify the SHA-256 checksum of the downloaded asset against the one contained in the `.sha256`/`.sha256sum` file.

 ## Extract

 During extraction, Eget will detect the type of archive and compression, and